-Willie Pienaar, CEO
+Willie Pienaar, Group CE

 Although Willie has extensive experience in the formal legal sphere, he considers himself a ‘reformed lawyer’.
 While working as an advocate at the Cape Bar, Willie witnessed first hand the shortcomings of traditional legal practice.
 Driven by his desire to transform legal services, as well as his entrepreneurial spirit, Willie was a founding member of the Equillore Group, which specialises in dispute settlement through the use of ADR.
 During his time there he held both the CEO and deputy Chair roles.